microsoft/ProjFS-Managed-API/README.md

 Conceptual documentation for ProjFS along with documentation of its Win32 API is at [docs.microsoft.com](https://docs.microsoft.com/en-us/windows/desktop/projfs/projected-file-system).

+ProjFS ships as an [optional component](https://docs.microsoft.com/en-us/windows/desktop/projfs/enabling-windows-projected-file-system) starting in Windows 10 version 1809.

 ## What is the ProjFS Managed API?

-ProjFS ships as an [optional component](https://docs.microsoft.com/en-us/windows/desktop/projfs/enabling-windows-projected-file-system) starting in Windows 10 version 1809, and the Windows SDK contains a native C API.
+The Windows SDK contains a native C API for ProjFS.
 The ProjFS Managed API provides a wrapper around the native API so that developers can write ProjFS providers using managed code.

 ## Solution Layout